pic

 0.800 ns (0 allocations: 0 bytes)

-Among the most common objects that allocate memory are arrays.
-This allocation doesn't just happen when we explicitly create an array and assign it to a variable.
-It also occurs whenever a computation generates a new array as its result.
+Arrays are among the most common objects allocating memory.
+Such allocation occurs not only when an array is explicitly created and assigned to a variable.
+It also occurs whenever a computation produces a new array as its result.
 The following example illustrates this point.

 foo() = [1,2,3]